gdh1995/vimium-c/README.md

   which can not be worked-around before Chrome 42.
 4. If an extension page is the preferred Vomnibar page, and the extension is disabled in incognito, Vomnibar might break in such a situation, and there seems no way to detect it.
-  So Vimium++ has disabled other extension pages in incognito since v1.59.3 .
+  So Vimium++ has disabled other extension Vomnibar pages in incognito.
-5. If a http/file/... page is preferred, then there're some cases where it breaks, such as on some websites with very strict Content Security Policies (CSP), so users may need to wait about 1 second to let Vimium++ (since v1.59.4) retry the inner page.
+5. If a http/file/...
+Vomnibar page is preferred, then there're some cases where it breaks, such as on some websites with very strict Content Security Policies (CSP), so users may need to wait about 1 second to let Vimium++ retry the inner page.
 6. Chrome 58 stable hides some necessary infomation of page's selection, so some commands on `VisualMode` cann't work as expected if editable text is being selected.
   This Chrome feature/bug has been removed since version 59, so Vimium++ works well again.

-Not released yet:
+1.60:
 * `LinkHints` works much faster on some of very long pags, like https://w3c.github.io/html/, though the change has no enough benefits on GitHub code file pages.
   Use `tab` to reactivate LinkHints with this feature being disabled (only on that time).